commercetools/sphere-node-product-csv-sync/README.md

 #### Base attributes

-To create or update products you need 2 columns.
+To create or update products you need to provide the following headers and columns.
-You always need the `productType`.
-Further you need either `variantId` or `sku` to identify the specific variant.
+You will always need the `productType` on the master variant.
+Further you need to provide the `variantId` and `sku` to define the specific variants.
+The master variant should always have the variantId 1.

 You can define the `productType` via id or name (as long as it is unique).
-Another base attributes which can be specified are `key` and `variantKey`.
+Other base attributes which can be specified are `key` and `variantKey`.

 #### Variants